Playing Rules

 B) If the situation is not handled in a reasonable amount of time, the player must leave the game and be replaced.
 The player is then subject to the re-entry rule.
 If no substitutes are available, play will continue without the player.
 The player, then, may re-enter the game when they are deemed legal for participation.

 XIII.
-CO-REC RULE MODIFICATIONS
+CO-ED RULE MODIFICATIONS

 XIV.
 3-PITCH RULE MODIFICATIONS